 An ignition interlock device is a handheld breath-alcohol monitoring device (approximately the size of a cell phone) that is electronically connected to a vehicle’s ignition.
 Before starting your vehicle, the ignition interlock device requires you to take and pass a breath test.
 It also requires you to take re-tests while you are operating the vehicle.

-The ignition interlock device measure Blood Alcohol Content (BAC) and prevent the car from starting if the driver has a BAC greater than .02.
+The ignition interlock device measures Blood Alcohol Content (BAC) and prevents the car from starting if the driver has a BAC greater than .02.
 The ignition interlock user is responsible for costs associated with interlock devices averaging $125 for installation and $85 for a monthly maintenance fee.
+This device is a lockout device and it should not be confused with a “breathalyzer.”

 Who is required to have an ignition interlock device installed?